pardawa/BrainCap/README.md

    - Word2Vec
    - K-Means
    - Latent Dirichlet Allocation
+     - Topic Modelling
    - Principal Component Analysis
+     - Vector Embeddings
+ - Advanced Modelling
+   - Assigning Values
+   - Bidirectional Encoder Representation from Transformers
+   - Knowledge Mapping via Spacy
+- Conclusion
 # Addtional Comments/Thoughts
-Currently am working on EDA and slides.
+Dec 23' - Currently am working on EDA and slides.
 Once a notebook is completed, it will be added on to the repositry and this section will be updated on the next portion being worked on.
 A copy of a notebook to be posted, so can follow my own chain of thoughts

+Feb 24' - After a while was able to work back on this and added BERT and Knowledge Mapping via Spacy NLP Models.<br>
+In addition to it , carried out Topic Modelling via LDA and vector embeddings on PCA.

+** Note : Unfortunately due to working on laptop, i wasnt able to process as much computational power wise, and only ran the pre-trained models on a subset of 500-1000 rows.
+Epoch Loss was low.
 # Citation
 Ryan Lowe, Nissan Pow, Iulian V. Serban and Joelle Pineau, "The Ubuntu Dialogue Corpus: A Large Dataset for Research in Unstructured Multi-Turn Dialogue Systems", SIGDial 2015.
 URL: http://www.sigdial.org/workshops/conference16/proceedings/pdf/SIGDIAL40.pdf